thomas-roos/aws-greengrass-lite/docs/spec/components/gghealthd.md

   version for which `gghealthd` was not developed.
 - [gghealthd-bus-update-status-error-5] `GGL_ERR_FATAL` shall be returned in the
   event that `gghealthd` is not permitted to update another component's status.

+### subscribe_to_deployment_updates

+This subscription is intended to be used by `ggdeploymentd` to signal an ongoing deployment for which it awaits the result.
+This API sends a response when all components succeed or any fail.

+[gghealthd-bus-deployment-updates-1] `gghealthd` shall respond with the result of a deployment within 10 seconds of the final root component status update becoming available.

+#### Response

+- [gghealthd-bus-deployment_updates-resp-1] The response shall be a map with the following schema:
+  - [gghealthd-bus-deployment_updates-resp-1.1] Required key "result" shall be in the map with the value type Buffer
+  - [gghealthd-bus-deployment_updates-resp-1.2] The allowed values for key "result" shall be "SUCCESS" and "FAILURE"

+#### Errors

+- [gghealthd-bus-deployment-updates-error-1] `GGL_ERR_NOCONN` shall be returned
+  if gghealthd is unable to establish a connection with the orchestrator.
+- [gghealthd-bus-deployment-updates-error-2] `GGL_ERR_FATAL` shall be returned
+  for any `gghealthd` internal `gghealthd` error in communication with the orchestrator.
+A possible reason for this return is a mismatched orchestrator version for which `gghealthd` was not developed.
+- [gghealthd-bus-deployment-updates-error-3] `GGL_ERR_FATAL` shall be returned
+  in the event that `gghealthd` is not permitted to view a root component's status.